8_The Scene Graph

 The Group

-class actually has no additional functionality compared to Object3D
+, it actually has no additional functionality.

 The Mesh

-class represents objects that can be rendered.
+class represents objects that are visibly rendered.

 objects.